Massachusetts Law About Criminal Law and Procedure

 - US Marshall Service

-Clerk's Guide to Appeals for Lawyers and Self-Represented Litigants, Mass.
+Appeals Court Frequently Asked Questions, Mass.
 Appeals Court.
 In a question and answer format, provides essential information on how to file an appeal in both civil and criminal cases.
 Covers everything from the notice of appeal to how long to expect to wait for a decision.
 Great resource!

 Featured Practice Tips from the Superior Court Bench, MCLE.
 A "series of short video briefings offering practical and sage advice from more than forty active and alumni members of the Massachusetts Superior Court."